 The Composers Association of New Zealand is the association for all amateur and professional composers in New Zealand.
 CANZ provides opportunities to composers through the Nelson Composers Workshop, the Asian Composers League and the International Society for Contemporary Music.
 CANZ also lobbies on behalf of its members to improve the situation for composers in New Zealand.
 CANZ contributes financially towards special projects, and awards two prizes annually.
 CANZ also produces two publications: Canzonetta, a bi-monthly newsletter, and Canzona, a retrospective yearbook.

-For more information, see the page About CANZ.
+For more information, including how to make a donation, see the page About CANZ.

 Why should I join CANZ, and how much does it cost?